LearnPythonWithRune/LearnPythonWithRune/README.md

 ## I code Python because it is the fastest path from idea to production

-- I create easy to follow Python content on the [Learn Python With Rune][youtube] YouTube channel
+- See my easy to follow Python content on my [Learn Python With Rune][youtube] YouTube channel
 - There you can find free educational content about [Python](https://youtube.com/playlist?list=PLvMRWNpDTNwTNwsQmgTvvG2i1znjfMidt), [Data Science](https://youtube.com/playlist?list=PLvMRWNpDTNwQ0wzQYY_lk2sedyzgHaZm3), [Machine Learning](https://youtube.com/playlist?list=PLvMRWNpDTNwQZkB840U2d9JFXcA8spGMF), and [Financial Analysiss](https://youtube.com/playlist?list=PLvMRWNpDTNwQF6t_Tq7aVX0AI6H1avSpv) all with Python
 - You can find 200+ tutorials on my [Website][website]
-- Connect with others on my [Discord server][discord]
+- Connect with me and others on my [Discord server][discord]
-- For most tutorials the corresponding code is here on GitHub
+- You find all the code from the free online courses here on my GitHub

 ## You can see my popular free courses here
 - [A popular 8 hours Python beginners course](https://www.learnpythonwithrune.org/learn-python/)
 - [A great Expert Data Science Blueprint course with 10 hours video course](https://www.learnpythonwithrune.org/data-science-2/)
 - [A Machine Learning course for people that just want to learn it](https://www.learnpythonwithrune.org/machine-learning/)

-There are more see them on [LearnPythonWithRune.org][website]
+You find the rest on [LearnPythonWithRune.org][website]

-## Social media
+## Do you want to connect on Social Media

 - Subscribe to my YouTube channel [Learn Python With Rune][youtube] and learn Python from the industry
 - You can connect with me on Twitter profile [@PythonWithRune][twitter], where I engage with Python learners